jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 Returns a string in which escape sequences are replaced with their corresponding values.

 If a buffer is passed as an argument, the resulting string is appended to the buffer, and the buffer is returned.
+In case of error, the buffer is partially updated.

 Escape sequences are normally handled in string literals at parse time.
 This method handles them at run time instead.